Harut20024/Harut20024/README.md

 - [Ninja Game](https://harut20024.github.io/Ninja-Game/): I've created an exciting game where you play as a ninja defending against knights who are coming at you.
 You can throw stars, and after drinking an elixir, you can jump.
 Be careful, though, as the knights can steal your elixir.
 Collect the necessary score to win!

 - [Game Of Life](https://harut20024.github.io/Game-Of-Life): Explore the Game of Life, an automated world where entities move, grow, and adapt without your control.
 Witness the cycle of life as you observe grass, GrassEaters, Predators, and Bombs.
 Play now and let the game unfold on its own.
+- [Translator](https://harut20024.github.io/Translator/): The HTML code creates a webpage with a form to choose languages and enter text for translation.
+JavaScript then sends the text to a translation service and shows the result.

 - [Chess Game](https://harut20024.github.io/Chess/) Immerse yourself in the grandeur of chess with my online Chess Game.
 Challenge your strategic thinking on a virtual board that encapsulates the solemn tradition and intellectual rigor of this timeless game.